Exarkuniv/RetroPie-Extra-unstable/README.md

 - [ ] - lr-sameboy.sh - Gameboy/Gameboy Color emulator for libretro - Something about how RetroPie-Setup compiles causes this to fail and I'm unsure why.
 Might be too heavy for Raspberry Pi 3 but seems fine on ODROID XU4.

 ##### Ports
 - [ ] - alephone-community.sh - Additional scenarios for AlephOne - Some instability with Alephone on Raspberry Pi.
 Working on it.
 - [ ] - caveexpress.sh - Cave Express game - Not working, some major compilation issues.
-- [ ] - chopper258.sh - Chopper Commando Revisited - A modern port of Chopper Commando (DOS, 1990), written by Mark Currie and ported by loadzero - **Tested and works.
-A keyboard is required.**
+- [ ] - amphetamine.sh - 2D Platforming Game - Tested, runs well. cant go full screen, small and in the upper left corner.
 - [ ] - extremetuxracer.sh - Extreme Linux racing game - ???
 - [ ] - f2bgl.sh - Fade To Black engine - Segfaults on launch.
 - [ ] - freegish.sh - Gish clone - Runs with glshim however very, very slowly.
 Might need some additional glshim options.